Tibshot/bleetz/README.md

 That's it.
 If you call :new_action, 'I will print 42 !' and '42' will be printed after SSH connection. :)

+###### Local callbacks

+If you want to run local shell script with bleetz before ssh, you can !

+    before(:test) {
+      shell "echo 'Command will be runned in local before ssh'" }

+    action(:test) {
+      shell "echo 'Command over ssh'"
+    }

+    after(:test) {
+      shell "echo 'Command will be rrunned in local after ssh'" }

+After and Before callback are called ONLY FOR THE MAIN action.
+Don't worry about call in action.

+Example, if you have defined this:

+    before(:test) {
+      shell "echo 'Command will be runned in local before ssh'" }

+    action(:test) {
+      shell "echo 'Command over ssh'"
+    }

+    after(:test) {
+      shell "echo 'after ssh command in local'"
+    }

+    before(:testbis) {
+      shell "echo 'Command will be runned in local before ssh'" }

+    action(:testbis) {
+      call :test
+      shell "echo 'Command over ssh'"
+    }

+If you call bleetz test, that will execute before(:test), action(:test) and finally, after(:test).

+If you call bleetz testbis, that will execute before(:testbis), action(:testbis), action(:test), that's all.

 ### .bleetz file (YAML)

 At the moment, there is only one option.
 Mandatory if you don't use -c command option.